 Last but not least...You don't want to miss this.

-Every Tuesday home game is Pup Night at PNC Park!
-You and your dog are invited to enjoy the game and special "Pup Night" giveaways for just $36.
-Better yet, a portion of the proceeds benefit local animal shelters!
+Select Tuesday home games are Pup Night at PNC Park!
+You and your dog are invited to enjoy the game and special "Pup Night" giveaways for just Better yet, a portion of the proceeds benefit local animal shelters!
 Make sure your pooch is okay with fireworks - we do score a whole lot of home runs!